WebAudio/web-audio-api/webaudio-CR-transition.md

 ## Issues addressed

-Thi issues list is on GitHub:
+The issues list is on GitHub:

 https://github.com/WebAudio/web-audio-api/issues